AlessioCoser/english_notes/vocabulary/other.md

 ---
 layout: default
+title: Other
-title: Vocabulary
+parent: Vocabulary
-nav_order: 1
+nav_order: 99
 ---

-# Vocabulary
+# Other

 ## amid